kgizzi/tulahoop/README.md

 #### Convert Images

-Run these commands (must be in scripts directory):
+Run these commands (must be in scripts directory and path must include a trailing slash):
 ```
 cd scripts/
-./convert.sh /path/to/bitmap/images
+./convert.sh /path/to/bitmap/images/
 ```

 #### Add Images to Code